 Autistic people mask because people do not accept their traits.
 We need to let go of the burden of camouflaging autistic traits to make people feel comfortable because it’s not our job to do so.

-Autistic people are not broken versions of so-called normal people.
-Please stop telling autistic people to be themselves and then say we didn't mean that, in other words don't be autistic.
-It is not helpful to tell autistic people to apply neurotypical strategies to everything, or work in time frames as neurotypicals do to process emotions and information.
-Autistic people do not deal with these in the same way, so trying to force this will only create separation.
+Its not helpful to tell autistic people to be themselves and then say we didn't mean that, in other words don't be autistic.
+Autistic people are not broken versions of so-called normal people, they are autistic thus why it's not helpful to tell autistic people to apply strategies, or work in time frames like neurotypicals do to process information and emotions.
+Autistic people do not deal with these in the same way as non autistic people do.

-I think there is a misconception that autistic people who mask do not know who they are.
-Many do know who they are and mask for acceptance, thus just because they mask doesn't mean they don't know who they are.
+I think there's somewhat of a misconception that autistic people who mask do not know who they are.
+Many do know who they are and only mask for acceptance, thus just because they mask doesn't mean they don't know who they are.
 I masked for 63 years, (65 now) but I knew who I was.
-I stopped masking because discovering I was autistic allowed me to unpack my bags and show the pieces of me I had been hiding from others.
-Unmasking is a path of self-acceptance as we become more ourselves and start to live more aligned with that.
+I stopped masking because discovering I was autistic allowed me to show the pieces I had been hiding from others.
+I no longer cared what others thought because I finally knew why I felt and behaved like I did.
+Unmasking is a path of self-acceptance so unmasking aligns us with our true selves.

 Autistic people may appear to be doing well when they are experiencing significant difficulties in day to day life.
 Using labels like high functioning only creates an anxiety in people to mask their autistic selves.
 I do not even like reframing words like low needs, because it may still indicate that they don’t need much support.
 Many do need more support than they let on.
 People often don’t let that be known for fear of more judgement, so they mask to appear to others as functioning well when their not and why their real needs often go under the radar.